How did you hear about us? Trying to answer that question is the earliest practice of marketing attribution.

 Why attribution is so important for marketing teams

 Along with increasing the ROI of your marketing spend, attribution affects several other areas as well, like:

 Targeting and personalization: You can zoom in on your most effective touchpoints for more granular insights on customer behavior, personas, and preferences–and adjust your campaigns accordingly.

 Product development: Attribution data can reveal customer preferences and insights that are helpful for product teams.
 You also know where to best reach your customers so you can increase user research participation and quality.

 Brand and creative: You get more accurate data on the effectiveness of your messaging and creatives by testing them on your customers' preferred channels.
 That way, their metrics are not affected by an inherent customer bias against the marketing channel you're running them on.

 Seven marketing attribution models

-A marketing attribution model calculates which touchpoints in the customer journey get credit for a sale and how much.
+A marketing attribution model calculates which touchpoints in the customer journey get credit for a sale (and how impactful they were).
 There are seven types of attribution, which we can divide into two categories: